harvestChurchAdmin/volunteer-event-management/README.md

 ## Admin Workflow Overview

 1. **Dashboard** – Create events, view existing entries (newest first), and quickly see which events are in the past (dimmed rows with a “Past event” label).
-2. **Stations / Categories** – For each event define stations (schedule mode) or potluck categories (potluck mode).
+2. **Stations / Categories** – For each event define stations (schedule mode) or food prep categories (potluck signup mode).
-3. **Time Blocks / Items** – Add time blocks with start/end times and capacity targets, or potluck items with optional “feeds” ranges.
+3. **Time Blocks / Items** – Add time blocks with start/end times and capacity targets, or food prep items with optional “feeds” ranges.
 4. **Reservations** – Add volunteers directly or review sign-ups, edit/move/remove as needed.
 5. **Publish** – Toggle visibility to push an event live on the volunteer sign-up page.
 The publish widget now shows an inline “Copy link” action so admins can grab the private/public URL without opening a modal.